 Shingnapur is also famous for the quality that no house in the village has doors, only door frames.
-Despite this, the villagers did not report the occurance of a theft until 2010.
+Despite this, the villagers did not report the occurrence of a theft until 2010.
 Also, devotees believe that the Shani Shingnapur temple is “jagrut devasthan” that translates into “alive temple”, meaning that a deity still resides in the temple icon.
 Further, Villagers believe that god Shani punishes anyone attempting theft.